fleetlog/fleetlog-php/README.md

 **Normally:** Include TwitterAPIExchange.php in your application.

-**Via Composer:** Add to your composer.json file to have FleetlogAPI.php automatically imported into your vendors folder:
+**Composer:** Add to your composer.json file to have FleetlogAPI.php automatically imported into your vendors folder:

     {
         "require": {